falkr/ttm4175/pages/security-1-2020.md

 - User home directory.
 - Login shell (defaults to /bin/bash).

-+ Display only the username by using either *awk* or *cut* commands to print only the first field containing the username
+## Display the username only

+Using either *awk* or *cut* commands, your task is to print only the first field containing the username.

 :hint:

 `awk -F: '{ print $1}' /etc/passwd`

 `cut -d: -f1 /etc/passwd`

 ## Check whether a user exists in the Linux system

 + We can use the command *getent* to get a list of all Linux users: `getent passwd`

-+ To check whether a user exists in Linux, you can simply filter the users’ list that we obtained by piping the list to the grep command `getent passwd | grep <username>`.
++ To check whether a user exists in Linux, you can simply filter the users’ list that we obtained by piping the list to the *grep* command `getent passwd | grep <username>`.
 If the user exists, the command above will print the user’s login information.
 If there is no output, it means that the user doesn’t exist.
 Check if the users **kali**, **mysql**, and **lab** exist.

 ## Create a user and add it to a group